Umuts-Codes/project-management-dashboard/README.md

 ## SETTINGS PAGE — Progress Bar Style

-In the Progress Bar Style section, the bars linked to the settings page create a visually appealing animation through the combined work of JavaScript and CSS animations.
+In the Progress Bar Style section, the bars linked to the settings page create a visually appealing and sweet animation through the combined work of JavaScript and CSS animations.

 ![Progress-bar-linear](screenshots/Progress-bar-linear.png)